tmoss4/bkr/pages/politics/system.md

 The office of Prime Minister is held by the leader of the party which wins a majority of House of Assembly positions (also known as seats).

-Similarly, the Leader of the Opposition is the leader of the party which wins the second highest seat count.
+The Leader of the Opposition is appointed by the Governor General and is typically the leader of the party which wins the second highest seat count.
+(This is not always the case as we saw in 2016 when Loretta Butler-Turner was appointed as the Leader of the Opposition while Hubert Minnis was still the leader of the FNM.)

 <h5>Eligibility</h5>